 - KSU emeritus faculty/administrator photo identification card - Full library privileges, using emeritus I.D. card, including borrowing rights and interlibrary loan privileges - Emeritus Faculty and Administrators not currently employed by KSU may park in visitor parking at no charge - Faculty discount on selected KSU Bookstore purchases. - Admission to campus events the same as an active employee - Invitation to march in academic procession at Commencement or other occasions - Invitation to attend opening of university faculty meetings - Living emeritus faculty and administrators will be listed in the University catalogues and the faculty/staff directory - Emeritus faculty members and administrators shall be retained on all mailing lists that contain information of general interest, unless they specifically request that their name be omitted from such lists.
-They will also be retained on invitation lists for social functions to which non-retired faculty/administrators of equivalent rank are invited - Emeritus faculty shall have continued use of KSU e-mail address, contingent upon participation in the same cybersecurity and other required trainings as active employees - Emeritus faculty and administrators may serve as a consultant to various standing and ad hoc committees of the University, college or department when called upon by a committee chairperson and approved by the President, Provost, dean, or department chair - All emeritus faculty and administrators are eligible for a free membership at the KSU Fitness Center on the same basis as regular faculty & staff - All emeritus faculty are eligible to be appointed as adjunct or as part-time faculty and teach courses on an as needed basis upon the approval of the department chair, dean, and Provost and subject to procedures for rehiring retired employees - Mail services shall be provided by the department for emeritus faculty, subject to certain restrictions In some specific situations, with the approval of the appropriate department and/or unit authority, and subject to budgetary constraints, an emeritus faculty may be entitled to: - Laboratory/experimental/performance/studio space This is not an entitlement for all faculty who make the transition to emeritus status.
-Rather, such space will be recommended by department chairs to the dean whenever possible for those individuals who maintain an active research/creative activity program that is characterized by: (a) sufficient external funding to support their research activities including the support of technical assistants, post-doctoral fellows, and students; (b) continuing contributions to the department's academic mission and vision; and (c) demonstrable contributions to the discipline through the propagation of the products of their research in relevant mediums (books, articles, chapters, patents, presentations, performances, etc.). - Retention or use of certain pieces of equipment, computers etc. as approved by their department chair and dean, contingent upon participation in the same cybersecurity and other required trainings as active employees The retention and/or use of equipment, computers etc. must be for professional purposes associated with work continuing on behalf of KSU. - An emeritus faculty member can serve as the principal investigator on grants and can supervise doctoral, masters, or undergraduate students with approval from the respective department chair and subject to procedures for rehiring retired employees. - Serve as a dissertation/thesis committee member with approval from the respective department chair and subject to procedures for rehiring retired employees. - Emeritus business cards upon request to the chair of their home department and subject to budgetary constraints.
+They will also be retained on invitation lists for social functions to which non-retired faculty/administrators of equivalent rank are invited - Emeritus faculty shall have continued use of KSU e-mail address - Emeritus faculty and administrators may serve as a consultant to various standing and ad hoc committees of the University, college or department when called upon by a committee chairperson and approved by the President, Provost, dean, or department chair - All emeritus faculty and administrators are eligible for a free membership at the KSU Fitness Center on the same basis as regular faculty & staff - All emeritus faculty are eligible to be appointed as adjunct or as part-time faculty and teach courses on an as needed basis upon the approval of the department chair, dean, and Provost and subject to procedures for rehiring retired employees - Mail services shall be provided by the department for emeritus faculty, subject to certain restrictions In some specific situations, with the approval of the appropriate department and/or unit authority, and subject to budgetary constraints, an emeritus faculty may be entitled to: - Laboratory/experimental/performance/studio space This is not an entitlement for all faculty who make the transition to emeritus status.
+Rather, such space will be recommended by department chairs to the dean whenever possible for those individuals who maintain an active research/creative activity program that is characterized by: (a) sufficient external funding to support their research activities including the support of technical assistants, post-doctoral fellows, and students; (b) continuing contributions to the department's academic mission and vision; and (c) demonstrable contributions to the discipline through the propagation of

+- the products of their research in relevant mediums (books, articles, chapters, patents, presentations, performances, etc.). - Retention or use of certain pieces of equipment, computers etc. as approved by their department chair and dean - The retention and/or use of equipment, computers etc. must be for professional purposes associated with work continuing on behalf of KSU. - An emeritus faculty member can serve as the principal investigator on grants and can supervise doctoral, masters, or undergraduate students with approval from the respective department chair and subject to procedures for rehiring retired employees. - Serve as a dissertation/thesis committee member with approval from the respective department chair and subject to procedures for rehiring retired employees. - Emeritus business cards upon request to the chair of their home department and subject to budgetary constraints.